-U.S. Secretary of State names special representative for Iran
+Secretary of State names special representative for Iran

 Trump announced in May the United States was withdrawing from an Iran nuclear deal sealed in 2015 between Tehran and six world powers.
 The United States has said it would only end the sanctions if Iran allowed the negotiation of a tougher deal.

-Hook, who was a close adviser to former Secretary of State Rex Tillerson, worked with Bolton on Iran sanctions while Bolton was U.N. ambassador under Republican President George W. Bush.

-Hook also served as an assistant secretary of state during Bush’s administration and was an adviser to the Republican presidential campaigns of Mitt Romney and Tim Pawlenty.

-Trump has said he would be willing to meet Iran’s leader, although Tehran said the way back to talks was for the United States to return to the nuclear deal.
+Trump has said he will be willing to meet Iran’s leader, although Tehran said the way back to talks was for the United States to return to the nuclear deal.

-Asked whether he supported such a meeting and whether his brief would be to set up those talks, Hook said if Iran showed that it was willing to change its behavior, then Trump “was prepared to engage in dialogue in order to find solutions.”

 Washington aims to force Tehran to end its nuclear program and its support of militant groups in the Middle East, where Iran is involved in proxy wars from Yemen to Syria.